+Certification is only required to achieve permitted activity status under Rule 5.138 of the proposed Land & Water Regional Plan.
 Certification that work plans are in accordance with this Code of Practice is only one element of Rule 5.138.
-If the other conditions of Rule 5.138 cannot be met, resource consent will be required.
+If the other conditions of Rule 5.138 cannot be met, resource consent will be required and certification of work plans will not.
 The conditions of any resource consent will take precedence over the requirements of this Code of Practice.